 Writing call and put options.
 Writing options may permit the writer to generate additional income in the form of the premium received for writing the option.
 The writer of an option may have no control over when the underlying reference instruments must be sold (in the case of a call option) or purchased (in the case of a put option) because the writer may be notified of exercise at any time prior to the expiration of the option (for American style options).
 In general, though, options are infrequently exercised prior to expiration.
 Whether or not an option expires unexercised, the writer retains the amount of the premium.
 Writing "covered" call options means that the writer owns the underlying reference instrument that is subject to the call option.
-Call options may also be written on reference instruments that the writer does not own.
+Call options may also be written on reference instruments that the writer the writer does not own.

-If a Fund writes a covered call option, any underlying reference instruments that are held by a Fund and are subject to the call option will be earmarked on the books of a Fund as segregated to satisfy its obligations under the option.
-A Fund will be unable to sell the underlying reference instruments that are subject to the written call option until it either effects a closing transaction with respect to the written call, or otherwise satisfies the conditions for release of the underlying reference instruments from segregation.
-As the writer of a covered call option, a Fund gives up the potential for capital appreciation above the exercise price of the option should the underlying reference instrument rise in value.
-If the value of the underlying reference instrument rises above the exercise price of the call option, the reference instrument will likely be "called away," requiring a Fund to sell the underlying instrument at the exercise price.
-In that case, a Fund will sell the underlying reference instrument to the option buyer for less than its market value, and a Fund will experience a loss (which will be offset by the premium received by a Fund as the writer of such option).
-If a call option expires unexercised, a Fund will realize a gain in the amount of the premium received.
-If the market price of the underlying reference instrument decreases, the call option will not be exercised and a Fund will be able to use the amount of the premium received to hedge against the loss in value of the underlying reference instrument.
-The exercise price of a call option may be below, equal to (at-the-money), or above the current value of the underlying reference instrument at the time the option is written.
+If the Fund writes a covered call option, any underlying reference instruments that are held by the Fund and are subject to the call option will be earmarked on the books of the Fund as segregated to satisfy its obligations under the option.
+The Fund will be unable to sell the underlying reference instruments that are subject to the written call option until it either effects a closing transaction with respect to the written call, or otherwise satisfies the conditions for release of the underlying reference instruments from segregation.
+As the writer of a covered call option, the Fund gives up the potential for capital appreciation above the exercise price of the option should the underlying reference instrument rise in value.
+If the value of the underlying reference instrument rises above the exercise price of the call option, the reference instrument will likely be "called away," requiring the Fund to sell the underlying instrument at the exercise price.
+In that case, the Fund will sell the underlying reference instrument to the option buyer for less than its market value, and the Fund will experience a loss (which will be offset by the premium received by the Fund as the writer of such option).
+If a call option expires unexercised, the Fund will realize a gain in the amount of the premium received.
+If the market price of the underlying reference instrument decreases, the call option will not be exercised and the Fund will be able to use the amount of the premium received to hedge against the loss in value of the underlying reference instrument.
+The exercise price of a call option will be chosen based upon the expercise price of a call option will be chosen based upon the expercise price of a call option will be chosen based upon the expercise price of a call option will be chosen based upon the expercise price of the underlying reference instrument.
+The exercise price of a call option may be below, equal to (at-the-money), or above the current value of the underlying reference instrument at the time the opti